-Council tax discounts - apprentices and youth trainees
+Council tax discounts - apprentices

 Who is an apprentice?